adrianbiro/adrianbiro.github.io/content/blogs/FindAndXargsTips.md

 In this example there is a few things useful to know:

 - conditionals escaped with a backslash to prevent opening subshell `\\( ... \\)`
 - `-print0` print the full file name followed by a null character, instead of the newline.
 This allows file names that contain newlines or other types of white space to be correctly interpreted by programs that process the find output.
-This option is the same as in `perl -0 sort -z xargs -0 grep -Z`
+This option is the same as in `perl -0 sort -z xargs -0 grep -Z cpio -0`
 - `xargs -n` is for max arguments, to prevent launching separate processes for each input

 ## Process arguments in bit complex logic then `-exec` can handle